French invasion of Russia: March on Vilna

-A Lieutenant Mertens—a Württemberger serving with Ney's III corps—reported in his diary that oppressive heat followed by cold nights and rain left them with dead horses and camping in swamp-like conditions with dysentery and fever raging through the ranks with hundreds in a field hospital that had to be set up for the purpose.
+A Lieutenant Mertens—a Württemberger serving with Ney's III Corps—reported in his diary that oppressive heat followed by cold nights and rain left them with dead horses and camping in swamp-like conditions with dysentery and fever raging through the ranks with hundreds in a field hospital that had to be set up for the purpose.
 He reported the times, dates and places of events, reporting new thunderstorms on 6 July and men dying of sunstroke a few days later.
-Rapid forced marches quickly caused desertion, suicide and starvation, and exposed the troops to filthy water and disease, while the logistics trains lost horses by the thousands, further exacerbating the problems.
+Napoleon's strategy proved to be a mistake: forced marches wore out the men and sapped their morale, leading to high rates of suicide, desertion, and death.
+The inability of the wagon trains to keep pace meant that supplies were taken on a first-come basis, and many soldiers only had spoiled food and water taken from dirty rivers and ponds to sustain themselves.
+This poor diet, coupled with bad hygiene and poor weather, allowed contagious diseases to spread and kill hundreds of men.

 March on Vitebsk and Minsk

 Although Barclay wanted to give battle, he assessed it as a hopeless situation and ordered Vilna's magazines burned and its bridge dismantled.
-Wittgenstein moved his command to Klaipeda, passing beyond Macdonald and Oudinot's operations with Wittgenstein's rear guard clashing with Oudinout's forward elements.
+Wittgenstein moved his command to Klaipėda, passing beyond Macdonald and Oudinot's operations with Wittgenstein's rear guard clashing with Oudinout's forward elements.
 Barclay continued his retreat and, with the exception of the occasional rearguard clash, remained unhindered in his movements ever further east.

 The operation intended to split Bagration's forces from Barclay's forces by driving to Vilna had cost the French forces 25,000 losses from all causes in a few days.
 Strong probing operations were advanced from Vilna towards Nemenčinė, Molėtai in the north and Ashmyany in the east, the location of Bagration on his way to Minsk.
 Bagration ordered Platov and Dokhturov to distract the enemy.

 Murat advanced to Nemenčinė on July 1, running into elements of Dmitry Dokhturov's III Russian Cavalry Corps.
 Napoleon assumed this was Bagration's 2nd Army and rushed out, before being told it was not.
 Napoleon then attempted to use Davout, Jerome, and Eugene out on his right in a hammer and anvil to catch Bagration and to destroy the 2nd Army in an operation before reaching Minsk.
 This operation had failed to produce results on his left.

-Conflicting orders and lack of information had almost placed Bagration in a bind marching into Davout; however, Jerome could not arrive in time over the same mud tracks, supply problems, and weather, that had so badly affected the rest of the Grande Armée.
-Command disputes between Jerome, General Vandamme and Davout would not help the situation.
+Conflicting orders and lack of information had almost placed Bagration in a bind marching into Davout; however, Jerome could not arrive in time over the same mud tracks, supply problems, and weather that had so badly affected the rest of the Grande Armée.
+Command disputes between Jerome, Vandamme and Davout would not help the situation.